Frequently Asked Questions (FAQ) about Pre-University Studies

 How many credits may I enroll in as a Pre-University Studies student?

 During your first semester, you may enroll in a maximum of 14 credits by taking a combination of courses through MSU and the Developmental Education Program in Gallatin College.
-Of those classes, you may register for a maximum of seven (7) MSU credits (generally, these are classes that are listed as 100 level or above – not including COLS classes).
+Of those classes, you may register for a maximum of seven (7) MSU credits (generally, these are classes that are listed as 100 level or above – not including COLS 100).

 When will I be allowed to take more than seven (7) MSU credits?

 After you attain a 2.0 GPA your first semester, you will be considered a regular full-time student.
-A Pre-University Studies student may change their major (transition out of pre-US) once they have achieved a cumulative 2.0 GPA and successfully completed seven (7) 100-level MSU credits.
+A Pre-University Studies student may change their major (transition out of pre-US) once they have achieved a cumulative 2.0 GPA and successfully completed seven (7) 100-level MSU credits (not including those earned in COLS 100).

 Can I still receive financial aid as a Pre-University Studies student?